 In 2009, Pershing Square Foundation made the founding grant to start One Acre Fund's Permanent Fund.
 This fund provides the capital that One Acre Fund uses to make loans to farm families.
 At the end of every year, this fund is replenished by repayments from those same farmers, and thus can be used to serve more farmers, permanently.

-Pershing Square Foundation have continued to be a generous partner and each grant has enabled One Acre Fund to make a significant upward revision to our projected growth path.
+Since then, Pershing Square Foundation has continued to be a generous partner with $20M+ in grants that have enabled One Acre Fund to make a significant upward revision to our projected growth path.

 USAID is a key partner to One Acre Fund and has contributed significantly to our current growth and scale.
 USAID has contributed grant funding of ~$20M to our programs in Kenya, Rwanda, Malawi, Uganda, and Zambia between 2012 to 2023, directly or through sub-grants from Digital Green Foundation, Mercy Corps, AGRA, Palladium, IFDC, and IITA.
 In addition, USAID helped us professionalize our work in the areas of financial compliance and environmental impact tracking.